SPUNIKNSS15/SPUNIKNSS15/Plan/plan.md

 Dear Mr de Ridder,

-thank you for choosing our team among several competitors to contribute the tendered features to the JgraphT library and the ISGCI graph class information system.
+thank you for choosing our team among several competitors to contribute the proposed features to the JgraphT library and the ISGCI graph class information system.
-We are very pleased with your order and we will do our best to satisfy your needs and expectations in this regard.
+We are very pleased with your mandate and we will do our best to satisfy your needs and expectations in this regard.

-Below, we describe what we are going to do during the next eleven weeks, covering both temporal and personnel concerns.
+Below, we describe how we are going to execute the project during the next eleven weeks, covering both temporal and personnel concerns.

 ##Project organisation